GRADE AVERAGE SCHOLARSHIP AWARDS

 Policy aims

-• Provide the right support to students with mental health issues, and know where to reference them and their parents/corers for specific support.
+• Provide appropriate support to students with mental health issues, and be knowledgeable about referral pathways for accessing specialized support for students and their parents.

 • Develop resilience amongst staff and students and raise awareness of resilience building techniques.

-• Raise awareness amongst staff and gain recognition from SLT that staff may have mental health issues, and that they are supported in relation to looking after their wellbeing; instilling a culture of staff and student welfare where everyone is aware of signs and symptoms with effective signposting underpinned by behaviour and welfare around school.
+• Instilling a culture of staff and student welfare where everyone is aware of signs and symptoms with effective signposting underpinned by behavior and welfare around school.

 Key staff members